HarperDB/extended-iterable/README.md

 ##### Return value

 * `T | Promise<T> | undefined | Promise<undefined>` - The first item of the
-  iterable for which the callback returns  `true`, or `undefined` if no such item is found.
+  iterable for which the callback returns or resolves `true`, or `undefined` if no such item is found.

 ##### Example